Find Affordable College Courses

 Clarksville, TN

-Austin Peay State University did quite well in this year’s ranking of the most popular places for visual and performing arts students to get a bachelor’s degree.
-It came in at #8 on the list.
-Located in the city of Clarksville, Austin Peay State University is a public college with a moderately-sized student population.
+Austin Peay State University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree visual and performing arts programs.
+Located in the medium-sized city of Clarksville, Austin Peay State University is a public school with a moderately-sized student population.

 Of the 79 students majoring in visual and performing arts at Austin Peay State University, 38% are male and 62% are female.